Skip to content

 Dr. Roland is also a Consultant and Senior Honorary Lecturer in Paediatric Emergency Medicine at Leicester Hospitals and University.
 He has an academic interest in Educational evaluation and Scoring Systems for children in urgent and emergency care.
 He developed the Paediatric Observation Priority Score , an award winning system that assists in illness recognition and safe discharge.
 He is active on social media and enjoys the debate and networking that it provides.

-What are some common stumbling blocks & how can these be avoided/fixed?
-How does your mindset need to change?
+What are some common stumbling blocks, and how can these be avoided/fixed?
+How does your mindset need to change?”

 The pace of the Emergency Department can be quite overwhelming to begin with.
-In my experience the biggest issue for the paediatric registrar who is new to this setting is understanding their responsibility to ALL patients in the department, not just those who appear to be the sickest.
-Essentially you can’t focus your attention on just one child at the expense of others.
+In my experience, the biggest issue for the paediatric registrar new to this setting is understanding their responsibility to ALL patients in the department, not just those who appear to be the sickest.
+Essentially, you can’t focus on just one child at the expense of others.

-This is a challenging balancing act and often goes against the grain for paediatricians.
-Once the ABCs are sorted though, if the department is chaotic with high inflow, there are some things that might need to be left for the in-patient team (however frustrating they may find this and you may feel by doing it!)
+This challenging balancing act often goes against the grain for paediatricians.
+Once the ABCs are sorted, though, if the department is chaotic with high inflow, some things might need to be left for the in-patient team (however frustrating they may find this, and you may feel by doing it!).

 – quickly and easily?

-Learn really basic first aid injury treatments (Can you put on a sling?
+Learn fundamental first aid injury treatments (Can you put on a sling?
 Do you know basic wound dressings?
-What are the right dressings for different burns etc)
+What are the right dressings for different burns, etc)

 – with concerted study and experience?

-Fracture management can seen confusing at first but is fairly logical.
-Pattern recognition helps with X-ray diagnosis (i.e need experience) and management will come from a good textbook (or minor injuries DVD by Dr. Ffion Davies)
+Fracture management can be confusing at first but is fairly logical.
+Pattern recognition helps with X-ray diagnosis (i.e need experience), and management will come from a good textbook (or minor injuries DVD by Dr Ffion Davies)

-The skill/attribute that differentiates an average registrar from an exceptional one is…?
+What is the skill/attribute that differentiates an average registrar from an exceptional one?

-Reliability; Not just turning up on time but completing tasks set and feeding back when they are done.
+Reliability: This means not just turning up on time but also completing the tasks set and reporting when they are done.

 What is the most under-used feature in the history/examination/investigation?